LogoLogo

 The following hardware has been tested and incorporated into the Traffic Monitor.

 Although we strive to include high-quality equipment and data collection into our application, we make no warranty on the veracity or quality of the hardware or data.
-We welcome those with an environmental science background to contribute!
+We welcome those with an background to !

 Software